Pranshul-cloud/Busines-Performance-Analytics/README.md

 ## 📌 Project Overview
 A comprehensive Power BI analysis designed to track and evaluate global **sales and profit performance**.
-The dashboard provides granular insights across geographical markets, product categories, and payment methods to inform strategic planning and growth initiatives.
+The dashboard provides detailed insights across geographical markets, product categories, and payment methods to support strategic planning and business growth.
 ---

 ## 🎯 Key Objectives